The first 4 steps to your successful moderation design

 As a moderator, you do not get involved in content-related discussions (which can be challenging if you are also an expert in the field).
 Sometimes it is advisable to use an external moderator.
 If this is not possible: make yourself and your participants aware of your double role and “consciously put on the experts hat” when you change roles).

-1. Get to know your participants in advance
+Get to know your participants in advance

 Even if it’s “just” your dearest colleagues, take a minute to consider what concerns your participants might bring, what their own goals and expectations are, what their agendas are.

-It is also a good idea to prepare appropriate omega castings to anticipate any concerns and welcome your participants with a warmup.
+It is also a good idea to prepare appropriate omega castings to anticipate any concerns and welcome your participants with a warm–up.

-1. Define your goasl and non-goals
+Define your goasl and non-goals

 Anyone who has been reading along here long enough knows that nothing works without defining goals.